Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 thesis that a student submits must still meet all the baseline requirements outlined in the course syllabus.

-Also keep in mind that the typical instruction to

-> whenever possible, use and describe one or more concrete examples and
+Also keep in mind that the typical instruction to "whenever possible, use and describe one or more concrete examples and technical diagrams" applies across _all_ relevant chapters listed below.
-> technical diagrams

-applies across _all_ relevant chapters listed below.

 A final note about requirements: nearly all chapters request some discussion of ethical implications inherent in projects.
 The ways in which ethical issues